UdoGerhards/Nodejs-annotations/README.md

 ### Generating images from the architecture diagram

-To access the visualiztation you have to simlify access the generated index.html in a browser.
+To access the visualization you have just to access the generated index.html in a browser.
+This will give you a architecture diagram of your application.
 When you click the right mouse button in the diagram you can download and image of the diagram either as "svg" or "png" image.